kindone/propertybasedtesting/python-proptest/README.md

 # Python-proptest Analysis and Discussions

-This directory contains analysis scripts, documentation, and discussions specifically related to the Python property-based testing implementation (`pyproptest`).
+This directory contains analysis scripts, documentation, and discussions specifically related to the Python property-based testing implementation (`python-proptest`).

 ## Contents